cloud-gov/federalist.18f.gov/pages/index.md

 **[The Social and Behavioral Sciences Team](https://sbst.gov/)**

 ## Getting started

-Federalist is currently under active development.
-We are working with a select list of partners to test the platform and launch new websites.

 If you have a project that you think would be a good fit for Federalist, [please let us know](https://docs.google.com/forms/d/1iB8aW7c9r1QH3s8XElQCrnXRGjAiPUYpWG1CMeEqGIo/viewform).